SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-15-covid-vs-statins-ace-inhibitors.md

 <img src="{{ site.baseurl }}/images/2020-10-15-covid-vs-statins-ace-inhibitors-wang-6.png" width="473" height="166" alt="Wang: ACAT rescue" title="Wang: ACAT rescue" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-__But is ACAT really the gene involved in this mechanism?__  If you "knock down" the ACAT gene with shRNA or an experimental ACAT inhibitor compound, you'd expect the virus to be able to get in again.
+__But is ACAT really the gene involved in this mechanism?__  If you "knock down" the ACAT gene with shRNA or an experimental ACAT inhibitor compound, you'd expect the virus to be able to get in again, i.e., another rescue experiment.
 Figure 4 shows this.
 Yes: whether by shRNA to prevent ACAT from being made, or with a molecule to inhibit ACAT activity, once ACAT is shut down the effect goes away.